kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4016-in-place-updates-support/README.md

 recommendation in place and failed.

 VPA updater will consider that the update failed if:
-* The pod has `.status.resize: Infeasible` or
+* The pod has condition `PodResizePending` with reason `Infeasible` or
-* The pod has `.status.resize: Deferred` and more than 5 minutes elapsed since the update or
+* The pod has condition `PodResizePending` with reason `Deferred` and more than 5 minutes elapsed since the update or
-* The pod has `.status.resize: InProgress` and more than 1 hour elapsed since the update:
+* The pod has condition `PodResizing` and more than 1 hour elapsed since the update or
-  * There seems to be a bug where containers that say they need to be restarted get stuck in update, hopefully it gets fixed and we don't have to worry about this by beta.
 * Patch attempt returns an error.

+Note that in the initial version of In-Place updates, memory limit downscaling will always fail.
+This means VPA will need to evict the pod normally for this change to happen.

 ### Comparison of `UpdateMode`s